grimy86/CCI25/Windows_Internals/Windows_API.md

 - Schema specifications
   - File and XML schema specifications for UWP apps

-You may see the `Win32 API` being used for offensive tool and malware development, EDR (Endpoint Detection & Response) engineering, and general software applications.
-For more information about all of the use cases for the API, check out the Windows API Index.
+## Win32 API
 > [!NOTE]
 > The Win32 API is the API commonly referred to as the Windows API.
 However, in reality the Windows API is the entire collection of API's listed above.
 >
 > We will be looking at the Win32 API, which might be referred to as the Windows API from here on out.

-## Win32 API
 The Win32 API is the name given to the original platform for [native C/C++ Windows applications](https://en.wikipedia.org/wiki/Windows.h) that require direct access to Windows and hardware.

+Before there were 64-bit version of Windows the programming interface to the 32-bit versions of Windows was named the Win32 API to distinguish it from the 16-bit Windows API.
+However, you can use the Win32 API on 32-bit and 64-bit Windows, it just hasn't been renamed.

  It provides a first-class development experience without depending on a managed runtime environment such as .NET.
 That makes the Win32 API a great choice for applications that need the highest level of performance, and direct access to system hardware.

-You can use the Win32 API on 32-bit and 64-bit Windows.
+## History: DDE, OLE & COM
+Originally, Windows provided system functions through the Windows API, which was just a huge collection of C functions.
+But over time, as Windows grew, this approach became messy.
+There were thousands of functions with no real organization—just a bunch of names that weren’t always consistent.

+Enter `COM (Component Object Model)`, to fix this, Microsoft introduced `COM (Component Object Model)`.
+You can think of COM as a better way to organize and access Windows features, making it easier for different programs to work together.
+Originally, COM was called `OLE 2` and it started as a way for Office programs (like Word and Excel) to share data with each other.

+The ability to exchange data was originally implemented through `OLE (Object Linking and Embedding)`.
+Which in turn implemented using and older Windows mechanism named `DDE (Dynamic Data Exchange)`.
+However, DDE also had it's own limitations and eventually OLE came along.

+COM is based on two simple ideas:
+1. Programs talk to COM objects using interfaces.

+   - An interface is just a list of functions that a program can call, like a menu of available actions.
+   - These interfaces are designed to work across different programming languages, so they don’t rely on how a specific language (like C++ or C#) handles function calls.
+   - This makes it easier for different programs to communicate without running into compatibility issues.

+2. COM objects are loaded dynamically.

+  - Instead of being built directly into a program, COM objects are stored in separate files (DLLs or EXEs).
+  - This means programs can load them only when needed, making the system more flexible and modular.

+In the end COM provided:
+- Better organization of Windows features
+- A way for different programs to work togheter.
+- It worked across many programming languages (C, C++, C#, VB, etc.).
+- It allowed Windows features to be updated separately without breaking programs.

+COM became the foundation for many later Microsoft technologies, like `ActiveX`, `DirectX`, `Windows Shell Extensions`, and even parts of `.NET`.

+## Practical COM example
+Let’s say you’re building a program that needs to generate a Word document, add some text, and save it without actually opening Word on the screen.

+How does this work?:
+- Microsoft Word exposes a COM object that allows other programs to control it.
+- Your program can ask Windows to load Word’s COM object in the background (inside a DLL).
+- Your program can then send commands to this hidden instance of Word to create a document, add text, and save it.

+## What is a COM server?
+A `COM server` is just a file (`a DLL or an EXE`) that contains COM objects / classes.
+These objects provide specific functionality, like handling files, networking, or controlling Microsoft Word from another program.

+For example, if a program wants to open and edit a Word document without launching Word itself, it can ask a COM object in Word’s DLL to do it in the background.

 ## Subsystem and Hardware Interaction
 Programs often need to access or modify Windows subsystems or hardware but are `restricted to maintain machine stability`.
 To solve this problem, Microsoft released the Win32 API, a library to `interface between user-mode applications and the kernel`.